linux4sam/egt/docs/src/started.md

 as other distributions like Debian and Fedora.
 These instructions should be adjusted accordingly.

-EGT uses the GNU autotools, like [automake](https://www.gnu.org/software/automake/manual/html_node/index.html), for building on Linux platforms.
+EGT uses the GNU Autotools, like [automake](https://www.gnu.org/software/automake/manual/html_node/index.html), for building on Linux platforms.